Product added to basket

 Smooth and hard surfaces resemble real life stones.

-Similarly, sustainable fabrics like Oceanic from Camira also adds to the biophilic them by embracing nature in its most sustainable form.
+Similarly, sustainable fabrics like Oceanic from Camira also add to the biophilic them by embracing nature in its most sustainable form.
 Oceanic is a fabric born of the SEAQUAL INITIATIVE designed to combat marine plastic pollution and achieve a waste free environment.
 It is created entirely from post-consumer recycled plastic - from debris floating discarded in our seas, used to make SEAQUAL® YARN, to bottles thrown away and destined for landfill.
 One small drop in the mission to clean both the earth and its ocean, this contemporary fabric is a recycled polyester with a purpose.

-OCEANIC is one example out of many fabrics with a sustainable footprint.
+Oceanic is one example out of many fabrics with a sustainable footprint.
 In our selection of soft furniture, we focus on patterns as well as on sustainability.

 More sustainable and certified materials: